Casperstrand/Data-Visualistaion/README.md

 # Data-Visualistaion

-Here are some projects that I made during for my Data Visualisation class.
+Here are some projects that I made for my Data Visualisation class.
 The projects are based on data from all kinds of places and are all solved by using Power BI.